spughazhendhi/mws-restaurant/README.md

-# mws-restaurant
+# Restaurant Reviews App

-Udacity restaurant project
+This restaurant app is to review the nearby restaurants.